-The buoy provides a docking acceptor, enabling underwater docking of vehicle to buoy.
+In some embodiments, the buoy provides a docking acceptor, enabling underwater docking of vehicle to buoy.
 This docking ability provides easy recovery of vehicle after a mission and, in some embodiments, recharging of vehicle’s batteries and data transfer.
-Buoy may also include an ice anchor, a bottom anchor, and a power generator (e.g. solar panels).
-In one embodiment, buoy is activatable by communication link from the command center; for example, the buoy is in a low-power state until a command sent through in-air communications (e.g. Iridium), commanding buoy to enter a fully active (and higher power consuming) state.
+A Buoy may have more than one docking acceptor and may dock with more than one vehicle.
+Buoy may also include an ice anchor, a bottom anchor, and a power generator (e.g., solar panels, wind or water turbine).
+In one embodiment, buoy is activatable by communication link from the command center; for example, the buoy is in a low-power state until a command is sent through in-air communications (e.g. Iridium), commanding buoy to enter a fully active (and higher power consuming) state.

 In the currently preferred embodiment, buoys are provided in one of a high frequency (HF) configuration or a low frequency (LF) configuration.
 In HF configuration embodiments, the buoy uses communications at approximately 25 kHz frequency with shorter ranges than LF configurations.
 The exact ranges are impacted by environmental factors, but for HF configurations average out to about 3 km.
 In LF configuration embodiments, buoy has an acoustic range of between 5 km and exceeding 10 km.
 In some embodiments, a buoy may be both HF and LF.
 In these embodiments, some buoy components are HF, for example, a DUSBL is HF, used for homing and docking, and some buoy components are LF, for example the underwater communications mechanism.
 Typically, the buoy would then switch between HF and LF configurations to use each component or set of components.

 Buoy components are illustrated in FIGS. 3A-3B.
-Buoy most often has a radome, a structural, weatherproof enclosure that minimally attenuates electromagnetic signals transmitted or received by components located within the radome.
+Buoy most often has a radome, a structural weatherproof enclosure that minimally attenuates electromagnetic signals transmitted or received by components located within the radome.
 In one embodiment, the radome encloses an ANTCOM antenna, an antenna stalk, and a core handle.
+In some embodiments, the one or more antennas may be extendable.
+In one of these embodiments, the one or more antennas may be extended or otherwise deployed through ice, either manually or autonomously.
 The main buoy housing is referred to as the endcap, and often has SubConn connectors, a viewport, switch spindle and depressor, an endcap distribution board, the main chassis components, a power source (e.g., electrochemical battery packs), the underwater communications mechanism (in FIG. 3A, a micromodem electronics stack), and at least one in-air communications mechanism (e.g., an Iridium 9523 interface with associated module).
 The end cap exterior housing (also referred as the hull), has a hull handle, floatation foam, hull coupling bars and hose to buoy coupler with cable chase.

 In one embodiment, underneath the buoy is a HSLS artic hose with SubConn connectors, termination, hose, v-clamps and hose adaptor bale that connects to the docking mechanism via a yale grip having SubConn connectors, a load bearing transducer cable, impulse connectors.
 Attached to the yale grip, in one embodiment illustrated in FIG. 3A, is a transduce cage having transducer mounts and a geospectrum M21 transducer.